The-ForgeBase/.github/profile/README.md

 ### Why This Framework?

 Our mission is to simplify backend development by providing a highly flexible, language-agnostic BaaS framework that developers can plug into their existing server setup.
 While we are 70% inspired by Pocketbase, we recognized its limitations—particularly its dependency on SQLite and its inability to scale horizontally.
-To overcome these challenges, we are building a better alternative that not only supports horizontal scaling but also integrates with more robust databases like PostgreSQL, SurrealDB, and RethinkDB.
+To overcome these challenges, we are building a better alternative that not only supports horizontal scaling but also integrates with more robust databases like PostgreSQL, SurrealDB, e.t.c.
 This approach ensures that our framework is scalable, versatile, and suitable for a wide range of applications, from small projects to large, distributed systems.

 ## Project Status